cjmet/WeatherKitty/Project.md

 ### Project Current Work and Fixes

+- [ ] Shade Night Cards
+- [ ] Replace 0% with &emsp;
+- [ ] Radar Maps, KML, Box Target to Lat/Lon
+- [ ] Local Radar, Forecast, No History on init Load
+- [ ] Cache Clean 30 days past due
+- [ ] Baxter Looks up wrong, using name instead of id or lat lon.
+Use Lat/Lon of ID?
+- [ ] Add an API test to the Test Links Page, for testing the API Only.
+- [ ] Add 4 letter station search equal priority to 11 letter station search, both higher priority than city search, but try city on fail for both
+- [ ] ...
 - [ ] Clean up console.log statements
 - [ ] Live Server Speed Note
 - [ ] Explorer